7 Best Body Wash For Folliculitis | Why Sulfur Beats Scrubbing

 Hibiclens is the gold standard for bacterial folliculitis, especially for cases triggered by Staphylococcus aureus.
 The active ingredient, chlorhexidine gluconate at 4%, is the same pre-operative scrub used in hospitals to eliminate surface bacteria on contact.
 For folliculitis sufferers, this means a powerful, immediate reduction in the bacterial load on your skin, with residual activity that continues to work even after the wash is rinsed off—a critical advantage when bacteria are clinging to hair follicles.

 The main trade-off is that Hibiclens is not a daily moisturizing body wash—it’s a treatment.
 It doesn’t lather like a typical soap (it’s low-sudsing), and it can be drying with overuse.
 It is also specifically for bacterial infections and will not help fungal folliculitis.
-Use it as a targeted pre-wash on affected areas, not as an all-over daily cleanser, to avoid disrupting your skin’s microbiome.
+Use it as a targeted pre-wash on affected areas rather than an all-over daily cleanser, follow the label directions on contact time, and check with a doctor before extended use, since folliculitis can sometimes require a prescription treatment.

 Why it’s great